 You’re all that I can call my own.

-“Woman Work,” published in Maya Angelou’s 1978 collection Just Give Me a Cool Drink of Water ’til I Come Home, is a poignant and enduring exploration of the tireless labor often shouldered by women.
-It continues to resonate with readers due to its simple yet powerful depiction of everyday tasks and the quiet strength required to perform them.
-The poem is not merely about work; it is also about resilience, identity, and the need for restorative peace.
+“Woman Work” by Maya Angelou, a celebrated piece from her 1978 collection Just Give Me a Cool Drink of Water ’til I Come Home, stands as a timeless testament to the relentless labor often undertaken by women.
+The poem’s enduring appeal lies in its straightforward yet deeply moving portrayal of daily tasks and the quiet strength required to perform them.
+It is far more than a mere list of chores; it is an exploration of resilience, identity, and the profound human need for restorative peace.

 The can to be cut